Ii, Finland

 Ii merged with Kuivaniemi on 1 January 2007.
 The new municipality retained the name Ii, but adopted the coat of arms of Kuivaniemi.
-Ii is notable for having the shortest place name in Finland, and also one of the shortest ones in the world.
-The etymology is not definitively established; options are either Germanic origin or Sami origin.
-In the latter, it would mean "a place to stay overnight in"; cf. Northern Sami idja "night".

 Beginning in 2008, Ii is home to the ART Ii Biennale of Northern Environmental and Sculpture Art, an international art fair.

 The city has ambition to become the first zero waste town in the world, and its municipal manager claims that it does not use fossil fuels for energy.